Vyral/base-template/_posts/2021-08-02-dont-hesitate-in-this-market.md

 tags:
   - Home Buyer Tips
   - Home Seller Tips
-excerpt: “Woulda Coulda Shoulda Syndrome” is causing many to lose out on a home.
+excerpt: “Woulda, Coulda, Shoulda Syndrome” is causing many to lose out on a home.
 enclosure:
 pullquote:
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false
 youtube_alternate_image: /uploads/07-30-canale-youtube.jpg
-youtube_code: '-TXYAtY6FXw'
+youtube_code: gXF6HXDUw5Y
 ---
 {% include youtube.html %}

 {% include excerpt.html %}

 Has hesitation ever cost you money?
-I'll tell you how you can avoid what I call WCS or “Woulda Coulda Shoulda Syndrome."
+I'll tell you how you can avoid what I call WCS or “Woulda, Coulda, Shoulda Syndrome."

 Last year, I could have bought an air conditioning unit for my home for $3,800.
 This year, when I went to purchase the same unit, it cost $1,000 more.
 The same thing happens in the housing market.